 And then permission was denied?

-We uh questioned you know what it was that we could actually do.
+We questioned, you know, what it was that we could actually do.

-I mean I remember a point in time where we were trying to set pre-assault fires and there was a wall and we were trying to figure out just amongst you and myself the ground commander that you have you relay to this person that you have two enemy forces still alive people that had been firing on U.S. troops you ask for permission to engage,
+I mean, I remember a point in time where we were trying to set pre-assault fires, and there was a wall, and we were trying to figure out just amongst you and myself.

-That's exactly I sean in I don't know if you want me to jump in here but I just want to add that uh you know when we when we went to um Virginia Beach to receive the testimony of the you know of the investigation of the shoot down we were given 2500 some pages and just as civilians,
+I don't know if you want me to jump in here, but I just want to add that when we went to Virginia Beach to receive the testimony of the investigation of the shootdown, we were given 2,500 some pages.

 And this nonsense has got to stop.

-This is the battle that Billy and I have my husband and I have been fighting for the last five and a half years just saying if we can engage enough American Americans and let them know what's happening to our warfighters how how they're being compromised by politicians and by attorneys that are sitting you know drinking wine over white linen tablecloth while these people are out here losing their lives.
+This is the battle that Billy and I, my husband and I, have been fighting for the last five and a half years, just saying if we can engage enough Americans and let them know what's happening to our warfighters, how they're being compromised by politicians and by attorneys that are sitting drinking wine over white linen tablecloths while these people are out here losing their lives.

-You know, people like you, Sean, have made this possible, and I thank God for you every day of my life for people like you who who keep sounding this alarm and for Sarah Carter who wrote this article.
+And I thank God for you every day of my life for people like you who keep sounding this alarm and for Sarah Carter who wrote this article.

-But most of all, Sean, and I Sarah, I know you'll agree with me for brave, fearless people like Joni who are it's gonna make me feel emotional, who are willing to come forward and say, if I have to go to Leavenworth to tell the truth about what's happening in our military to save lives, I'll do it.
+But most of all, Sean, and Sarah, I know you'll agree with me for brave, fearless people like Joni, who are going to be absolutely emotional, who are willing to come forward and say, if I have to go to Leavenworth to tell the truth about what's happening in our military to save lives, I'll do it.

 And that's who Joni Marquez is.

-Well, you're you're you're she's saying your son Aaron, and he was one of seventeen Navy SEALs, because those two men that she was not given permission to engage, uh, ended up literally picking up a Taliban fighter, hit one of those two, hit the Chinook with a rocket launch grenade.
+She's saying your son, Aaron, and he was one of 17 Navy SEALs because those two men that she was not given permission to engage ended up literally picking up a Taliban fighter, hit one of those two, hit the Chinook with a rocket launch grenade.

-Seventeen of them were Navy SEALs, including Aaron Vaughn, Karen's son, and by the way, months before these same SEALs were the ones responsible for kidding killing bin Laden.
+And by the way, months before, these same SEALs were the ones responsible for killing bin Laden.

-If they would have been allowed to engage that these men would be alive.
+If they would have been allowed to engage, these men would be alive.

 Karen's son would be alive today.

-Well, some of the so they were from the same counterpart team, SEAL team six counterpart team that did kill Osama bin Laden.
+Well, some of the, so they were from the same counterpart team, SEAL Team 6 counterpart team that did kill Osama bin Laden.

 And, you know, when you look at Joni, her bravery, an amazing human being who is willing to tell the truth and put her name on the record and speak out despite anything that was going to come towards her.